COVID-19 Information: What to know before you travel

 The second step in the restart is planned for June 15 at the earliest.
 In step two, travel restrictions within B.C. will be lifted and people will be encouraged to travel across the province.

 The earliest possible move to the third step of the restart is July 1.
 At this point, provincial travel restrictions will be lifted and BC looks forward to inviting people from outside the province.

 More information about the Province’s travel advisory is available on the Government of British Columbia’s website.

 Book With Confidence

-Our Book With Confidence program provides protection against the following coronavirus-related events: Extended Whistler Blackcomb Closure, Travel Restrictions, and Personal Illness.
-If your trip is affected by coronavirus-related events or travel restrictions and you need to cancel, we will work with you to ensure your trip is either rescheduled, credited towards a future stay, or refunded less the 10% deposit and associated taxes.
+Our Book With Confidence program provides protection against the following coronavirus-related events: Extended Whistler Blackcomb Closure and Personal Illness.
+If your trip is affected by coronavirus-related events and you need to cancel, we will work with you to ensure your trip is either rescheduled or you receive a full credit towards a future stay.

 See Booking and Cancellation Policies for more information.